enriquepacis/blair_research_group/higher_education.md

 # Higher Education

+Do you have children?
+Would you like to prepare them for adulthood?
+Higher education can be an important part of your child's future life.

+## My perspective
+I'm a first-generation college student - one whose parent's didn't attend any U.S. colleges or universities.
+While I lacked family role models and guidance to help me choose a career and navigate my way through the world of higher education, I was fortunate and blessed to find mentors and role models who showed me enough guidance to make it through.
+I survived education at a top-20 U.S. private university, and I eventually got a Ph.D.
+Also, I've taught and researched at very unique institutions (University of Notre Dame, U.S. Naval Academy, Baylor University) with some very well-prepared students.
+I've had the chance to see many things and trends that work well for young people, and other things that don't work so well.

 ## Is it worth it?
 Yes and no. It depends on how much the student (or his/her family) pays, and the reward the student benefits from this.